Raffzahn/Kaleidoscope/README.md

 ---

-*1 - Well, the [real output](https://www.youtube.com/watch?v=2tDbn1N8EWI) of a real Dazzler on a real CRT isn't as shiney and sterile :))
+*1 - Well, the [real output](https://www.youtube.com/watch?v=2tDbn1N8EWI) of a real Dazzler on a real CRT isn't as shiney and sterile as those modern browser implementations make it look:))